-The purpose of the actions below is to provide water for sturgeon spawning and egg incubation.
-Libby Dam will provide the tiered volume for sturgeon flows as described in the 2020 CRS BA, and considered in the 2020 USFWS BiOp, and as summarized in Figure 1.
+The purpose of the actions below is to provide water for sturgeon migration, spawning, egg and larval survival, and inundation of off-channel rearing habitats.
+Libby Dam will provide the tiered volume for sturgeon flows as described in the 2020 CRS BA and 2020 USFWS BiOp, and as summarized in Figure 1.
 The outflow during sturgeon augmentation period will be equal to or greater than the VARQ flow.
 The release operation will be developed prior to commencement of the sturgeon tiered flow release.
-Water temperature profiles will be monitored near the dam starting in April and continue through July to provide information necessary for timing of sturgeon spawning/rearing flow augmentation.
-Also, water temperature profiles in the forebay are used to determine when warmer temperatures may be provided to assist sturgeon spawning.
-Reservoir temperature data collection is occurring and is intended to allow better planning for temperature management of water releases.
+Water temperature profiles in the reservoir forebay are monitored year-round, and along with freshet timing, inform planning and implementing sturgeon flow augmentation operations.

-This sturgeon water will be in addition to needs for listed bull trout and salmon, and will be measured above the 4000 cfs minimum releases from Libby Dam.
-Accounting for these tiered volumes will begin when the regional team of biologists determine that benefits to conservation of sturgeon are most likely to occur.
-Sturgeon volume accounting will also occur when additional flow above FRM flow is needed to sustain a base flow of 6000 cfs from May 15 to May 31 (minimum bull trout flow), regardless of sturgeon augmentation commencement.
-Sturgeon flows will generally be initiated between mid-May and the end of June to augment lower basin runoff entering the Kootenai River below Libby Dam, consistent with the current version of the Kootenai River Ecosystem Function Restoration Flow Plan Implementation Protocol and the 2020 CRS BA.
+The sturgeon volume is accounted for as volume above the 4,000 cfs minimum discharge from Libby Dam.
+Commencement and shape of the sturgeon volume discharge is determined by the Action Agency-led Flow Planning Implementation Protocol (FPIP) Technical Team, as described in the 2020 CRS BA, and is coordinated through TMT.
+Sturgeon volume accounting will also occur when additional flow above FRM flow is needed to sustain a base flow of 6000 cfs from May 15 to May 31 (minimum bull trout flow), regardless of sturgeon augmentation commencement, as previously described.
+Sturgeon flows will generally be initiated between mid-May and the end of June to augment lower basin runoff entering the Kootenai River below Libby Dam and Kootenay Lake backwater in the lower river.